 This jacket is really available for all sizes from infant to adult and is the perfect mid-layer when you just need a little extra boost of warmth.

-I also love it because kids can wear it safely in car seats thanks to a low-loft design that still keeps them warm.
-Also available in a reversible version with a hood (which I prefer!)
+It’s also great because kids can wear it safely in car seats thanks to a low-loft design that still keeps them warm.

-You can also find the Patagonia Down Sweater at REI.
+You can also find the other colors and sizes of the Patagonia Down Sweater at Sun & Ski Sports.

-This light down jacket is fantastic for layering.
-We love the longer length for no gaps and how it work easily in cart seats if needed.
+This lightweight down jacket is fantastic for layering.
+We love how it’s thin enough to be used in car seats if needed.

 We love the zippered pockets for stashing snacks and extra gloves.